Risini1998/String_Matching_with_WildCard/README.txt

  USAGE
  ---------------------------------
- -Download 19001215.zip file any where on your computer.
+ -Download files any where on your computer.
- -Extract files in zip file.
+ -Extract Test.zip file in same folder.
  -Download and install Dev-C++ application to your PC(Already have in PC this not need) (Download Dev-C++ - https://sourceforge.net/projects/orwelldevcpp/) -Open application.cpp file in 19001215 folder with Dev-C++.